Handwoordeboek van die Afrikaanse Taal: Fourth edition (2000)

-To ensure that the HAT stayed in capable hands when he could no longer participate, Odendal proposed to Perskor in the 1990s that it was time to appoint a second, younger editor.
-His pre-eminent status as theoretical and practical lexicographer made Rufus H. Gouws, professor in Afrikaans linguistics at the University of Stellenbosch, an excellent choice.
+Odendal proposed to Perskor in the 1990s that it was time to appoint a second, younger editor.
+Rufus H. Gouws, professor in Afrikaans linguistics at the University of Stellenbosch, was selected.

-Both Perskor and Gouws accepted the proposal.

 In the planning of HAT4 Gouws and Odendal decided that the allocated time precluded an incisive revision of HAT3.
 For a general revision the dictionary was divided between the editors into two equal parts.
 Odendal would take the first half, Gouws the second.
 However, one editor would be responsible for a particular aspect from A to Z, such as adding citations, refining the labels, and supplementing and checking computer terms.
 In spite of the limited time archaisms were deleted and many new words added.
-An innovation was the (circumspect) inclusion of a number of English words, which garnered some criticism, but also support.
+An innovation was the inclusion of a number of English words.
 A diagram illustrating the various components of a lemma was included in the front matter of the book.

 HAT4 was published in 2000 by Pearson Education South Africa, a division of Maskew Miller Longman, into which Perskor was incorporated.
 (The name Perskor was retained as imprint for the fourth edition.)

 Fifth edition (2005)

 In 2003 Pearson asked the compilers to deliver a fifth edition in 2004.
 Both editors reacted negatively: there was too little time.
 As a more realistic target Gouws suggested 2005, which would also allow its publication to coincide with the fortieth anniversary of the first publication of the HAT in 1965.

 For HAT5 the two editors again took responsibility for one half of the dictionary, Gouws the first half, Odendal the second (the reverse of HAT4).
 As with HAT4 each editor assumed special responsibility for particular aspects of the dictionary as a whole: expanding the etymologies, improving the lemma layout, expanding the abbreviations and moving them to a special section at the back of the book, adding a section of geographical names with their derivatives, refining the labels further, sourcing additional suitable citations, and compiling a complete usage guide for the front matter.
-In addition more “foreign” yet common words were included and, with circumspection, words from varieties other than standard Afrikaans.
+In addition more “foreign” yet common words were included as well as words from varieties other than standard Afrikaans.

-HAT5 is the first edition of which the lemma selection was based on a representative, comprehensive and balanced electronic corpus.

-Odendal would have retired from the editorial team after the completion of the fourth edition of the HAT, but for various reasons stayed on till HAT5 was completed.
-At the launch of HAT5, on 14 September 2005 at the Spier Estate outside Stellenbosch, he was honoured for his more than 30 years of commitment and dedication to the Handwoordeboek van die Afrikaanse Taal and bid farewell.